 It’s cold so let’s talk about temperature, in brewing coffee.
 Ever noticed that it's harder to extract more complex flavours from your filter coffee in colder weather?
-In this quick post, Extract's Head of Product, Dan Lacey explains why that happens and how to avoid an under-extracted brew.
+In this quick post, we explain why that happens and how to avoid an under-extracted brew.

-Grind size is somewhat controllable - you can adjust them to slow down or increase the flow or increase/decrease surface area of the coffee, though we all know grinders aren’t always the most stable or consistent of tools.
+Grind size is somewhat controllable.
+Adjusting your grind to slow down or increase the flow of water through the coffee and increases/decreases surface area of the coffee - resulting in more or less extraction.
+However, this very much depends on the quality and consistency of your coffee grinder.
 The finer you grind the more fines you get which can stall your brew by clogging your filter and cause over extraction.

-Turbulence is crudely controllable, think about the water interacting with the coffee - from an aggressive or gentle pour, stirring/agitating the coffee with a spoon or pressure, like an Aeropress.
+Turbulence is crudely controllable.
+Think about the water interacting with the coffee from an aggressive or gentle pour, stirring or agitating the coffee with a spoon or pressure, like an Aeropress.

-- When brewing coffee using a pourover method, like V60 or Chemex, we use small amounts of water, usually between 250-500ml in total.
+- When brewing coffee using a pourover method, like V60 or Chemex, we use small amounts of water, 50-100ml at a time, usually between 250-500ml in total.
 That isn’t a lot of thermal mass, so it cools quickly.